eSlider/qcv/README.txt

 To install the source code you will need to install first OpenCV 2.X and Qt 4.X.
-You will also need OpenGL and GLU.
+You will also need OpenGL and glut.
 To obtain the code from SourceForge.net you need mercurial as well.
 CMake is required to compile the code.